sfid98/Obsidian-note/Computer Engineering/1_LM/CRYPTOGRAPHY/Error correcting codes.md

 The study of error correcting codes is aimed at increasing the reliability of communication.
-Error correcting codes are used to correct errors when messages are transmitted through a noisy channel (a telephone line, a satellite communication link, a radio wave,..) which can be subject to any form of interference.
+Error correcting codes are used to correct errors when messages are transmitted through a noisy channel (a telephone line, a satellite communication link, a radio wave,...) which can be subject to any form of interference.
 The objective of an error correcting code is to encode data adding a certain amount of redundancy to the messages.
 With this redundancy even if errors occur the original message can be recovered or at least the presence of errors can be detected.
 If A is an alphabet of q symbols, then a n-tuple $w = (w_{1} , w_{2} , . . . , w_{N})$ of $A_{n}$ is called a word of length n over A.
 A word $w = (w_{1} , w_{2} , . . . , w_{N})$ of $A_{n}$ is also written in this way:
 $$w = w_{1} w_{2} . . . w_{n}$$
 A code C is a finite set of words defined over the same alphabet A.
 If C is a code, the words of C are called codewords.
 From now, our alphabet will be $F_{q}$ , the finite field of order q